 The Department was established by the state legislature in July 1974 by combining the former Arizona Highway Department (originally established in 1927) and the Department of Aeronautics (originally established in 1962).
 The Department is not legally separate from the State of Arizona's primary government.
-The Department's mission is to provide a safe, efficient, cost-effective transportation system.
-The vision is creating a transportation system for Arizona that improves the quality of life.
+The Department's mission is "we provide highway infrastructure and transportation services", and the vision is "to safely connect people and empower our economy".
 The Department's statutory authority for carrying out its programs is found in Arizona Revised Statutes, Titles 28, 35, and 41.